swttt/com.swttt.sabnzbd/README.md

   - [DONE] HTTPS not (yet) supported

 To do:
-  - Make it possible to edit the settings after adding the device
+  - [DONE] Make it possible to edit the settings after adding the device
-  - Adjustable polling rate (now on every 15 sec)
+  - [DONE] Adjustable polling rate (now on every 15 sec)
   - [DONE] Disable device card if device is offline (setAvailable/setUnavailable)
   - Ask homey if something is downloading (build-in speech or flow card)
-  - Get notified when a download has been added
+  - [DONE] Get notified when a download has been added